 Calcium channel blockers: If needed

 Antiplatelet drugs inhibit platelet aggregation.
 Aspirin binds irreversibly to platelets and inhibits cyclooxygenase and platelet aggregation.
 Other antiplatelet drugs (eg, clopidogrel, prasugrel, and ticagrelor) block adenosine diphosphate–induced platelet aggregation.
-These drugs can reduce risk of ischemic events (MI, sudden death), but the drugs are most effective when given together.
+These drugs can reduce risk of ischemic events (MI, sudden death), but the drugs are most effective when given with aspirin.
 Patients unable to tolerate one should receive the other drug alone.

 Beta-blockers limit symptoms and prevent infarction and sudden death better than other drugs.
 Beta-blockers block sympathetic stimulation of the heart and reduce systolic BP, heart rate, contractility, and cardiac output, thus decreasing myocardial oxygen demand and increasing exercise tolerance.
 Beta-blockers also increase the threshold for ventricular fibrillation.
 Most patients tolerate these drugs well.
 Many beta-blockers are available and effective.
 Dose is titrated upward as needed until limited by bradycardia or adverse effects.
 Patients who cannot tolerate beta-blockers are given a calcium channel blocker with negative chronotropic effects (eg, diltiazem, verapamil).
 Those at risk of beta-blocker intolerance (eg, those with asthma) may be tried on a cardioselective beta-blocker (eg, bisoprolol) perhaps with pulmonary function testing before and after drug administration to detect drug-induced bronchospasm.